Walking Tour

 1899

-Here we see the steamer Kenora plying the Rainy River in 1899.
-The Stars and Stripes on the prow and Canadian Red Ensign on the stern illustrate the ties between Americans and Canadians that have long existed on the banks of the Rainy River.
+Here we see the steamer Kenora on the Rainy River in 1899.
+The American Stars and Stripes on the prow and Canadian Red Ensign on the stern illustrate the close ties between the two nations that shared the Rainy River.

 * * *

 The real border chaos began in 1920, when U.S. Prohibition turned the Rainy River into a liquor superhighway.
-The region became the arena of an ongoing game of cat and mouse between police and liquor inspectors and the smugglers.
+The region became the arena of an ongoing game of cat and mouse between police, liquor inspectors and the smugglers.
 The Fort Frances Museum's chronicle recorded one instance where:

 On another occasion…

 "A daring robbery saw some 160 to 170 cases of liquor stolen from Dunsmore Island, some eight miles east of Fort Frances.
-Cases were transferred to a barge and the canoes and row boats at the island as well as parts of the engine of the launch removed to prevent any chase.
-The provincial police as well as American authorities were alerted and the result was perpetrators were apprehended noting they were Americans from Rainier."
+Cases were transferred to a barge and the canoes and rowboats at the island as well as parts of the engine of the launch removed to prevent any chase.
+The provincial police as well as American authorities were alerted and the result was the perpetrators were apprehended, noting they were Americans from Rainier."2

 15. The Hallett